gekal-fork/tardis/modules/tardisi18n/README.txt

 group.

 2. Visit example.com/admin/structure/tardis and scroll to the bottom.
-You'll see a new option called "Languages".
-Choose your language(s) accordingly.
+You'll see a new vertical tab called "TARDIS Internationalization".
+Choose your language(s) under "Languages".
 There's also "Current language" and "Undefined" for fine-tuning of results.

 3. Save and profit!